DucretJe/ducretje.github.io/docs/_posts/articles/2023-03-21-aws-networks.md

 {:.figcaption}

 - Network
   - 1 VPC
   - 3 subnets
   - 1 Security Group
-    - 1 Internet Gateway & routes
+  - 1 internet Gateway & routes
 - Computing
   - 1 Auto Scaling Group
   - 1 Load Balancer
 - Logs & Metrics
   - CloudWatch

 ## Basic Network

 In order to deploy ASG instances on AWS, you'll first need to set up a basic network.
-This includes creating a VPC, subnets, security groups, routes an an Internet Gateway.
+This includes creating a VPC, subnets, security groups, routes an an internet Gateway.
 **We will focus on this point on this article.**

 Currently, I am keeping this repository public.
 You can find it [here](https://github.com/DucretJe/std-deploy).